CleverCloud/engineering.clever-cloud.com/sysadmin/_posts/2013-11-30-set-up-sbt-for-proxy-use.md

 locale: en
 layout: post

-title: "Set up your sbt for personal proxy use"
+title: "Set up your SBT for personal proxy use"
 author: "judu"
 level: 1
 ---

-This post will cover the Clever Cloud Artifactory instance for faster deployments, and how to set up SBT to make everyone use the proxy server.
+This post will cover the new Clever Cloud Artifactory instance we deploy two weeks ago, and how to set up SBT to make every client project use the proxy server, without the need of specific configuration for the client.

+## Requirements

+To follow this post, we assume that you already know and use [SBT](http://scala-sbt.org/).
+Nothing else is needed.

 ## What is / Why use Artifactory?